DBCDK/hejmdal/README.md

 ## Environment variables
 The variables are specified at the form `name : internal config object`.
 References in the log from the startup, will use the internal config object.
+- `AES_256_SECRET` : `hash.aes256Secret`
+A secret used for encrypting stuff, needs to be 32 ASCII characters long.

 - `BORCHK_URI` : `borchk.uri`
 The address of the borchk service